Gradual C0: Symbolic Execution for Gradual Verification: Introduction

-\begin{itemize}[leftmargin=14pt, topsep=2pt] \item \gco's symbolic execution algorithm is responsible for statically verifying programs with imprecise specifications and producing minimally sufficient run-time checks for soundness.
-Achieving these goals with symbolic execution is nuanced.
+\begin{itemize}[leftmargin=14pt, topsep=2pt] \item \gco's symbolic execution algorithm is responsible for statically verifying programs with imprecise specifications and producing minimized run-time checks.
 In particular, \gco tracks the branch conditions created by program statements and specifications to produce run-time checks for corresponding execution paths.
 At run time, branch conditions are assigned to variables at the branch point that introduced them, which are then used to coordinate the successive checks as required.
 Further, \gco creates run-time checks by translating symbolic expressions into specifications---reversing the symbolic execution process. \item The run-time checks produced by \gco contain branch conditions, simple logical expressions, accessibility predicates, separating conjunctions, and predicates.
-Each of these constructs are specially translated into source code that can be executed at run time for dynamic verification.
+Each of these constructs is specially translated into source code that can be executed at run time for dynamic verification.
 Logical expressions are turned into assertions.
 Accessibility predicates and separating conjunctions are checked by tracking and updating a set of owned heap locations.
-Finally, predicates are translated into recursive boolean functions. \end{itemize}
+Finally, predicates are translated into recursive boolean functions.
+By encoding run-time checks into C0 source code, we avoid complexities from augmenting the C0 compiler to support dynamic verification.
+We also design these encodings to be performance friendly, \eg owned heap locations are tracked in a dynamic hash table. \end{itemize}